Carrie Jayne Therapy

-I am passionate about helping people find clarity, confidence and a sense of balance in their lives.
-I can help you navigate through life’s challenges providing you with positivity and self worth.
-My online therapy sessions are designed to support you, to help you empower and discover your unique self.
-I offer a caring and non-judgmental space to talk openly.
+I am passionate about helping people find clarity, confidence and a sense of balance in their lives, through helping you navigate through life’s challenges & providing you with positivity and self worth.
+The counselling sessions are designed to support you, to help you empower, to help you discover your'e unique self. offer a caring and non-judgmental space to talk openly.

-Through open supportive conversations and being able to focus on the proven techniques of hypnotherapy you will get to explore your potential and create a meaningful, lasting change, at your own pace.
+Through open supportive conversations the benefits of counselling includes increased confidence and self esteem and being able to cope better.
+The focus on the proven techniques of hypnotherapy can help your confused thoughts and feelings feel better and as we explore your potential to create a meaningful, lasting change, all at your own pace.

 Through my life journey so far, I have discovered the power of resilience and the importance of maintaining a positive outlook, even when the path ahead feels uncertain.